In this article

 Expense Recognition Principle

-The expense recognition principle is a small but critical part of US Generally Accepted Accounting Principles (GAAP).
+The expense recognition principle is a small but critical part of Generally Accepted Accounting Principles (GAAP) in the US.
 Incorrect expense recognition can skew income statements and balance sheet numbers, leading to restated financial results.

 In this guide, we’ll review the expense recognition principle and the three methods you can use to recognize expenses.

-As a basic example of the expense recognition principle, if your company purchases t-shirts for $2,000 and sells them for $4,000, you must recognize the revenue ($4,000) and the expense ($2,000) in the same period.
+As a basic example of the expense recognition principle, if your company purchases a number of t-shirts for $2,000 and sells them all for $4,000, you must recognize the revenue ($4,000) and the expense ($2,000) in the same period.

 How does the expense recognition principle relate to revenue recognition?